- What do I need to know about pain control?

 Your body does not become immune to pain medicine.

 Pain should be treated early, and stronger medicines should not be saved for later.
 It’s important to take whatever medicine is needed when it’s needed.
-Your body may get used to the medicine you’re taking so the medicine may not relieve the pain as well as it once did.
+Your body may get used to the medicine you’re taking, so over time the medicine may not relieve the pain as well as it once did.
 This is called tolerance.
-Tolerance is seldom a problem with cancer pain treatment because your doctor can increase the amount of medicine you’re taking or add other medicines.
-Some people are alarmed by this because they are afraid it means they are addicted, but it’s not the same thing.
+Tolerance is seldom a problem with cancer pain treatment because your cancer care team can increase the amount of medicine you’re taking or add other medicines.
+Some people are alarmed by this because they think it means they’re addicted, but it’s not the same thing.
 It only means that your body has learned to adjust to the drug over time.

 - Enjoy being active.